Huspam/Huspam/README.md

-### Hi👋 My name is Husam Solachuddin, and I am a senior at UC Irvine.
+### Hi👋 My name is Husam Solachuddin, and I am a UC Irvine CS alum.
-### I am pursing a B.S. in Computer Science with a specialization in Intelligent Systems.
+### I received a B.S. in Computer Science with a specialization in Intelligent Systems.

 ***
 ⚡ My preferences: